Xyloidzzz/SeniorProject2022/README.md

 You can use prisma studio to add test data when needed.

+Use npx prisma db seed command to run seed.js

 ### Start Coding

 First, make sure you have all the dependencies installed: